jacastillo302/earnforglance/README.md

    - **Definition**: Identify distinct areas within your project that have their own models and terminologies.
    - **Application**: You might have separate bounded contexts for consumers, media producers, and the AI analysis components.
 Each context can evolve independently, focusing on its specific domain.

-   Certainly!
    Here are some proposed bounded contexts for your project, each with its own distinct responsibilities and models:

    #### a. **Consumer Context**
       - **Purpose**: Manage consumer interactions, feedback, and earnings.